Ending a relationship – and what it means for your pension

 If you separate after you start collecting your pension

 If you separate after you start collecting your pension, you can't choose a different pension option, and neither can your former spouse.
-Whatever pension option you chose will also apply to them.
+The only issue that needs to be settled is how your former spouse’s pension will be paid (either directly from you or through the plan).
+Whatever pension option you chose when you retired will also apply to your former spouse.
 For example, if you chose a joint life pension with a 10-year guarantee, your former spouse will receive their share of this same pension option.

 Your former spouse may want their share of the pension paid directly into their bank account each month.
-They can do this by applying to become a limited member of the plan.
+They can arrange this by applying to become a limited member of the plan.

-If you die, your former spouse may continue to be paid their share of the pension, depending on the pension option you chose.
+If you die, your former spouse may continue to be paid their share of the pension, depending on the pension option you chose at retirement.

-If your former spouse dies, you will receive their remaining share.
-If you are considering a new spousal relationship, the pension option you chose only applies to you and your former spouse.
-Your new spouse is not eligible for a benefit unless your former spouse waived their rights when you started to receive your pension.
+If you are considering a new spousal relationship after retirement, be aware that the pension option you chose at retirement only applies to you and your former spouse.
+Your new spouse is not eligible for a benefit unless your former spouse waived their beneficiary rights when you started to receive your pension.

 What you need to do